apursley2012/eportfolio/index.md

 I've learned so many things throughout this program, it would be hard to name them all, honestly.
 Earlier in this Capstone course, I was asked to list the three most important skills I have learned.
 Now, at the end of this course, these three skills still stand out as most important to me:

-**1. Programming in Multiple Languages:** I’ve built projects in Python, Java, C++, and JavaScript, which has made it easier to pick up new tools or frameworks and has given me flexibility for future roles.<br>
+### Programming in Multiple Languages
+I’ve built projects in Python, Java, C++, and JavaScript, which has made it easier to pick up new tools or frameworks and has given me flexibility for future roles.<br>

-**2. User Interface Design and Programming:** In my mobile architecture and programming course, I gained experience designing and coding interfaces that are actually enjoyable to use, which is essential for web and full-stack development.<br>
+### User Interface Design and Programming
+In my mobile architecture and programming course, I gained experience designing and coding interfaces that are actually enjoyable to use, which is essential for web and full-stack development.<br>

+### Problem-Solving and Debugging
-**3. Problem-Solving and Debugging:** Almost every course required me to troubleshoot logic errors, find bugs, and figure out how to make my code work efficiently.
+Almost every course required me to troubleshoot logic errors, find bugs, and figure out how to make my code work efficiently.
 This skill comes up constantly in real-world programming.<br>

 To name just a few other things I have learned throughout my degree program, collaboration, communication, and working with databases, data structures and algorithms are a few that stand out.
 Below you can find summaries on what I learned about each of these.